GershonR/TheElement/Architecture.md

 -Song.java

 ### Persistence
-The persistence package is the database of the application.
-It contains the stub package.
-The stub package is for the storage and retrieval of data needed for the application.
+The persistence package is where data would be stored.
+It contains the stub package and ultimately the database of the application.
+The stub package is for storage and retrieval of data needed for the application and closely simulates how a database would behave.
 The stub store the data as a list implemented as an arrayList.
--AlbumPersistence.java
--AuthorPersistence.java
--PlayList.java
--SongPersistence.java

-###Application
+- Stubs - simulates a database. implements the Persistence interfaces
+ - AlbumPersistenceStub
+ - AuthorPersistenceStub
+ - PlayListPersistenceStub
+ - SongPersistenceStub
+- AlbumPersistence.java
+- AuthorPersistence.java
+- PlayListPersistence.java
+- SongPersistence.java

+### Application
-The application package initialises the persistence stubs.
+The application package initialises the persistence stubs and any other objects that would be used all throughout the application.
+It contains the main service class
--Services.java

-###DIAGRAM
+-Services.java - Initializes the Persistence objects and the other Services objects in the Presentation.

+### Architectural Diagram
 Below is a visual representation of the layout and structure of our application.